-Marcus Herstik lives in Sydney’s Northern Beaches/ Lower North Shore with his wife who he has been married to since December 2006.
+Marcus Herstik lived in Sydney’s Northern Beaches/ Lower North Shore with his wife who he has been married to since December 2006.
 They had known each other for a very long time before dating (seriously, like 12 years…) but it’s a long story and probably needs a beer or something to help the story along.

 During his life Marcus has represented Australia in the US & Europe skiing in slalom & giant-slalom (and a few Super-G) events as well as Freestyle moguls.
 He still enjoys skiing when he can but has learnt an appreciation for summer as well.